 Faculty affiliated with Latin American and Latino Studies offer a wide variety of courses in anthropology, art history, business, history, political science, psychology, sociology, and Spanish language and literature.
 Requirements for the minor amount to six courses (18 credits), which must include the following: the Intro to Latin American Studies course; Intermediate Spanish I (or a higher level Spanish course); and either Latin American History I or Latin American History II.

-Dr. Carla Giaudrone (cgiaudro@camden.rutgers.edu
+Dr. Silvia Perez-Cortes (sp1019@camden.rutgers.edu

 Register for a LALS course today!